 Most of us don’t know what we want to do for the rest of our lives when we’re 18, so jumping right into a forever job is unlikely, and having to pick a major at a university that will prepare us for our hypothetical career path is a lot of pressure.
 Though Kiana Underwood decided to study pre-law, she decided to pivot and pursue a graduate degree in international relations and diplomacy instead of going to law school.
 Because of a geographical move, she pivoted again.

 Fast-forward a few years, and she now runs a successful business in the floral industry, Tulipina, while raising three young children.
-Somehow she’s managed to fuse all her talents and points of interest into one thriving business—and as the founder of Tulipina, she stretches her creative muscle daily while also being able to dip into her passion for international relations and diplomacy.
+Somehow, she’s managed to fuse all her talents and points of interest into one thriving business—and as the founder and CEO of Tulipina, she stretches her creative muscle daily while also being able to dip into her passion for international relations and diplomacy.
 Read on to learn how Kiana Underwood turned her hobby into a thriving business.

 Tell us about your first career path.

 Well, I focused on pre-law and political science during my undergraduate degree, with the intention to go to law school.
 Even though I was accepted to a couple of great law schools after college, I just didn’t really want to be a lawyer.
-I decided to pursue my graduate degree in international relations and went to Johns Hopkins School of Advanced International Studies—with a year in Bologna, Italy, and the second year in Washington, D.C., I was very interested in diplomacy, and especially women’s issues and human rights, especially having come from Iran, where women, especially, didn’t have (and still don’t have) the freedom that women have in the West.
+I decided to pursue my graduate degree in international relations and went to Johns Hopkins School of Advanced International Studies—with a year in Bologna, Italy, and the second year in Washington, D.C.
+I was very interested in diplomacy, and especially women’s issues and human rights—especially having come from Iran, where women, especially, didn’t have (and still don’t have) the freedom that women have in the West.

 After graduating, I moved back to the San Francisco Bay Area and got a job at the Hoover Institution at Stanford University as a research assistant.
-Unfortunately, the focus at Hoover just weren’t the areas that interested me, and quite frankly, being a research assistant really meant being a secretary to the more senior staffers and didn’t involve any type of diplomacy other than keeping calm while running personal errands for staff.
+Unfortunately, the [focuses] at Hoover just weren’t the areas that interested me, and quite frankly, being a research assistant really meant being a secretary to the more senior staffers and didn’t involve any type of diplomacy other than keeping calm while running personal errands for staff.
 The West Coast doesn’t offer nearly as much work as the East Coast in terms of diplomacy, and it was clear that if I really wanted a career in international relations, I would have to head back east, which wasn’t something that I wanted to do at that time.

 How did you make the transition from foreign policy to the top of the floral industry?